 - Prevention of stomach ulcers

-- Prevention of Atherosclerosis
+- Prevention of atherosclerosis

-- Prevention of Gum Disease/Cavities
+- Prevention of gum disease/cavities

-Laboratory studies have shown that cranberry juice prevents bacteria from attaching to one another thereby slowing down plaque formation.
+In the lab, cranberry juice prevents bacteria from attaching to one another thereby slowing down plaque formation.

 For Healthcare Professionals

-Cranberry is an evergreen shrub that is grown in North America and in Europe.
-The processed fruit and juice, which are rich in vitamin C, are widely consumed as food.
-The juice extract is marketed as a dietary supplement for urinary tract health.
-Cranberry is thought to have antibacterial, anti-inflammatory, and antioxidant activities.
-It is used for oral and gastrointestinal infections, cardiovascular diseases, and against cancer.
+Cranberry is an evergreen shrub that is grown in North America and Europe.
+The processed fruit and juice, both rich in vitamin C, are widely consumed as food.
+The juice extract is marketed as a dietary supplement for urinary tract health and to prevent urinary tract infections (UTIs).
+It has also been used for oral and gastrointestinal infections, cardiovascular diseases, and against cancer.

-- Cyclosporin: A randomized controlled trial has shown that 240 mL of cranberry juice had no clinically significant effect on the disposition of a 200 mg dose of cyclosporin (42).
+Cyclosporin: A randomized controlled trial has shown that 240 mL of cranberry juice had no clinically significant effect on the disposition of a 200 mg dose of cyclosporin (42).

-- UGT (Uridine 5’-diphospho-glucuronosyltransferase) substrates: Cranberry modulates UGT enzymes in vitro and can increase risk of side effects of drugs metabolized by them (35).
+UGT (Uridine 5’-diphospho-glucuronosyltransferase) substrates: Cranberry modulates UGT enzymes in vitro and can increase risk of side effects of drugs metabolized by them (35).